-To help future-you, while you are planning your wedding, make sure that you keep the addresses that you used for your wedding invitations.
-You can then easily send out your thank you cards without panicking that you’ve forgotten someone.
+To help future-you, while you are planning your special day make sure that you keep the addresses that you used for your wedding invitations.
+You can then easily send out your thank you cards to all the wedding guests without panicking that you’ve forgotten someone.

 What should I say on my wedding thank you cards?